best-practice-and-impact/qa-of-code-guidance/book/principles.md

 Most departments derive their guidance from the [Aqua book](https://www.gov.uk/government/publications/the-aqua-book-guidance-on-producing-quality-analysis-for-government).
 Assurance is best demonstrated through peer review.
 Peer reviewers must be able to understand your analytical choices and be able to reproduce your conclusions.
-In particularly high risk analysis dual running should be considered.
+In particularly high risk analysis, dual running should be considered.

 Guarantees of quality assurance should be published alongside any report, or be taken into consideration by decision makers.